-10 Things to do on Sumba Island, Indonesia
+10 Things to do in Sumba Island, Indonesia

-Where exactly is Sumba island?
-When we first started planning our travels in Indonesia, one of the first things we did was take a look at the map covering the 17,000 plus islands of the territory to try to identify places that we had heard about and wanted to go to.
+Where exactly is Sumba island and what are the things to do in Sumba island?
+When we first started planning our travels in Indonesia, one of the first things we did was take a look at the map covering the 17,000 plus islands of the territory, to try to identify places that we had heard about and wanted to go to.

-Intrigued, I ran a google search which yielded very little useful information (bar for a recent top model photoshoot, more of this later).
-Sumba island was becoming more and more interesting as I started looking at ways of getting there and traveling around an island which sounded so raw and undeveloped, and yet was a mere 1 hour’s flight away from Bali.
+Intrigued, I ran a Google search which yielded very little useful information (bar for a recent top model photoshoot, more of this later).
+Sumba island was becoming more and more interesting as I started looking up ways of getting to and traveling around an island which sounded so raw and undeveloped.
+Yet when I looked for flights to Sumba island, I realised that it was merely one hour’s flight away from Bali, yet sounded incredibly different.

 Sumba island lies in Eastern Nusa Tenggara.
-Unlike many of the more popular islands in Indonesia, it is not green and lush, but dry, dusty, arid and sparsely populated with very little tourism infrastructure.
+Unlike many of the more popular destinations in Indonesia such as the jungles of Sumatra, Tana Toraja in Sulawesi, Flores, Papua or Bali it is not green and lush, but dry, dusty, arid and sparsely populated with very little tourism infrastructure.

-Even if we managed to get there, what would we do on an isolated island for which information was so lacking?
+Even if we managed to get there, what would we do on an isolated island especially seeing that Sumba information was so lacking?
 Granted, we would surely find some way of exploring the island, but would it be dangerous?
 Would we manage to communicate with the locals?
-Was there anything much to do on Sumba island to justify the hassle?
+Were there enough things to do in Sumba island to justify the hassle?

-What is probably most impressive about Sumba is that, unlike other places, ancestral traditions are still very much alive, and this is in no way for the benefit of tourists, since quite frankly, there aren’t any.
+What is probably most impressive about Sumba island, is that, unlike other places, ancestral traditions are still very much alive, and this is in no way for the benefit of tourists, since quite frankly, there aren’t any. *Since the original post was written in 2017, we have noticed an increased interest in Sumba island, so the likelihood of meeting other tourists here has now increased.

-The most widely-practised tradition is that of belief in the Marapu religion, where a combination of ancestors and spirits are worshipped, as well as an all-seeing, all-hearing god whose name must not be pronounced.
+The most widely-practised tradition is that of belief in the Marapu religion, where a combination of ancestors and spirits are worshiped, as well as an all-seeing, all-hearing god, whose name must not be pronounced.

-10 Things to do on Sumba Island, Indonesia
+10 Things to do in Sumba Island, Indonesia

-Here’s a short guide to West Sumba and 10 things that you should not miss out on when visiting the Indonesian island!
+Here’s a short guide to West Sumba and 10 things to do in Sumba island that you should not miss out on when visiting!

 Houses and villages are traditionally built on hills or mountains so as to be protected from enemies, and also to be closer to the spirits and ancestors.
 Tall, pointed roofs made of dried grass (or corrugated tin for the more modern ones) are very typical of Sumbanese houses and can be seen all over the island.